Reflection-mode Multi-slice Fourier Ptychographic Tomography: Introduction

-To address these limitations, we propose reflection-mode Fourier Ptychographic Tomography (rFPT), which integrates Fourier Ptychography (FP) with diffraction tomography in a reflection-mode configuration.
+To address these limitations, we propose reflection-mode Multi-Slice Fourier Ptychographic Tomography (rMS-FPT), which integrates Fourier Ptychography (FP)~\cite{zheng2013wide, tian2014multiplexed, guo2015fpmMulti, lee2019reflectiveFPM, zheng2021review} with diffraction tomography in a reflection-mode configuration.
 Our approach employs a reflection-mode multi-slice beam propagation method (rMSBP) to address the reflective substrate and the strong scattering overlay, enabling large-scale accurate 3D RI reconstruction.
 As shown in Fig.~\ref{fig:ridt_overview}(d), the proposed rMSBP discretizes the sample into multiple layers and sequentially calculates their field perturbations.
-To account for substrate reflections, we modify the standard multi-slice beam propagation method (MSBP) by inserting a reflection step at the depth of the reflective substrate, followed by the reverse propagation through the sample.
+To account for substrate reflections, we modify the standard multi-slice beam propagation method (MSBP) by inserting a reflection step at the depth of the reflective substrate, followed by the reverse propagation through the sample (See details in \textbf{APPENDIX})

-Furthermore, our rFPT approach integrates brightfield (BF) and darkfield (DF) measurements, effectively enabling synthetic aperture reconstruction in 3D Fourier space and achieving 3D resolution enhancement from the angle-diversity measurements.
+Furthermore, our rMS-FPT approach integrates brightfield (BF) and darkfield (DF) measurements, effectively enabling synthetic aperture reconstruction in 3D Fourier space and achieving 3D resolution enhancement from the angle-diversity measurements.
 This extends 3D FP~\cite{tian20153d} to multiple-scattering samples on a reflective substrate.
-By incorporating both BF and DF measurements, rFPT surpasses the traditional BF resolution limit, akin to FP~\cite{zheng2013wide}.
+By incorporating both BF and DF measurements, rMS-FPT surpasses the traditional BF resolution limit, akin to FP~\cite{zheng2013wide}.
 Our previous work has demonstrated 2D reflection-mode FP~\cite{wang2023fourier} for topography measurement on thin highly reflective structures.
 This work effectively extends the technique to complex multi-layered samples, achieving full 3D optical sectioning.
-Unlike interferometric DT methods, rFPT uses intensity-only measurement~\cite{tian20153d, chen2020multi, zhu2022high}, without requiring interferometric setups or mechanical scanning.
+Unlike interferometric DT methods, rMS-FPT uses intensity-only measurement~\cite{tian20153d, chen2020multi, zhu2022high}, without requiring interferometric setups or mechanical scanning.
 This simplifies hardware design, enhances robustness, and eliminates sensitivity to vibrations and calibration errors, making it well-suited for industrial applications.